-Arts & Crafts, such as painting, play dough, flower arranging and wreath making are wonderful and enjoyable options for the elderly, especially people with Dementia.
-This type of creative activity encourages creative thinking and self-expression without being physically demanding and is ideal for people of all ages and abilities.
-A great activity to do with dementia residents is to make a memory box.
-This is easy to do and will encourage residents to reminisce about a time in their life and remember things such as their first car or wedding day by including old photos, letters, and objects.
+Arts and crafts, such as painting, play dough, flower arranging and wreath making are wonderful and enjoyable options for the elderly, especially people with Dementia.
+Creative activities encourage creative thinking and self-expression without being physically demanding and is ideal for people of all ages and abilities.
+A fun activity to do with dementia residents is to make a memory box.
+This is easy to do and will encourage residents to reminisce about a time in their life and remember things such as their first car or wedding day by including old photo albums, letters, and objects.

-Arts & Crafts are usually delivered to a group in a shared space in a care home.
-Group activities encourage people to spend time with others including fellow residents, staff and family members which creates new friendships and helps to foster meaningful relationships.
-Through experience, we know that individuals who participate in regular Arts & Crafts activities are typically happier and more connected to others, it helps individuals to create memories that last a lifetime.
+Arts and crafts are usually delivered to a group in a shared space in a care home.
+Group activities encourage people to spend quality time with others including fellow residents, staff and family members which creates new friendships and helps to foster meaningful relationships.
+Through experience, we know that individuals who participate in regular arts & crafts activities are typically happier and more connected to others, it helps individuals create memories that last a lifetime.
 Using your hands regularly can also help with an individual's motor skills which are incredibly important during the later stages of Dementia, Alzheimer's disease or other degenerate health conditions.

 To discover over eighty DIY Christmas Crafts suitable for elderly, including those living with Dementia, visit countryliving.com.